 South Slav (ex-Yugoslav) area studies, especially in the fields of modern poetry, culture and identity, with a specific interest in Bosnia and Serbia.

 Foreign/second language learning, especially in the field of self-instruction.
 This was the topic of my Ph.D. thesis (Going it Alone: Self-Instruction in Adult Foreign Language Learning, University of Newcastle, 1996).
 Though I am no longer researching in this area, it still interests me from a practical viewpoint.

 I'm now working on how ideology is expressed in published poetry translations - via the context of translation, and/or via the translator's decisions whilst actually translating.
 I'm also interested in exploring the processes of poets translating poets.

-I am now co-supervising two research degrees (PhD, Litt) - in machine-translation revision, and the translation of literary slang, translation of 'banned' books, and emotion in interpreting.
+I am now co-supervising four research degrees (PhD, MLitt) - in machine-translation revision, the translation of literary slang, translation of 'banned' books, and emotion in interpreting.
 Fourteen of my PhD students have now graduated: most are now working in universities themselves.